csi-lk/csi.lk/src/pages/articles/blocking-page-navigation-in-reactjs.md

 ---
+title: "\U0001F6D1 Blocking page navigation in ReactJS (React Router)"
+description: >-
+  Tutorial on how to block page navigation in ReactJS (React Router) using Router and Browser based techniques, includes code examples and how to extend with Redux.
 path: /blocking-page-navigation-in-reactjs
-title: Blocking page navigation in ReactJS (React Router)
-description: Tutorial on how to block page navigation in ReactJS (React Router) using Router and Browser based techniques, includes code examples and how to extend with Redux.
 template: article
 tags: 'message-media, reactjs, javascript'
 ---